 - 1. Tandem parking spaces can be substituted for regular parking spaces up to ten percent (10%) of the required parking demand. - 2.
-Consistent with Government Code Section 65863.2, automobile parking requirements may be waived for a residential, commercial, or other development project if the project is located within one-half (1/2) mile of public transit, which includes a rail or bus rapid transit station, the intersection of two (2) or more bus routes with service intervals of fifteen (15) minutes or less during morning and afternoon commute periods, and any major transit stops included in the applicable regional transportation plan.
+Consistent with Government Code Section 65863.2, automobile parking requirements may be waived for a residential, commercial, or other development project if the project is located within one-half (1/2) mile of public transit, which includes a rail or

 - B. A minimum of one (1) motorcycle parking stall that is enclosed and weather-protected shall be provided for every twenty-five (25) units. - C. Joint use of parking spaces may be allowed subject to the limitations and conditions included in Section 18.36.160.
+Parking Structures. - 1.
+Parking structure façades shall be designed as compatible visual extensions of the primary buildings. - 2.
+Auto entries shall be located in a manner that minimizes pedestrian/auto conflicts. - 3.
+Decorative screening or other decorative element constructed of durable, highquality materials shall be provided on parking structure façad